 - Hout Bay - Harbour for Seal Island boat trip (optional)

 - Chapman's Peak to Noordhoek

 - Cape Point - Cape of Good Hope (cycle and lunch)

 - Kommetjie en route to Cape Town

-It's a fresh Saturday morning (9:00am) and the day trip has just begun.
-Kicking off with collection from accommodation across Cape Town (from Observatory to Gardens to Green Point) a group of 16 daytrippers from across the globe, heads out along the Atlantic Seaboard along the west coast of the Cape Peninsula.
+It's a fresh Saturday morning (9:00 am) and the day trip has just begun.
+Kicking off with collection from accommodation across Cape Town (from Observatory to Gardens to Green Point) a group of 16 daytrippers from across the globe heads out along the Atlantic Seaboard on the west coast of the Cape Peninsula.

 As we pass the trendy Clifton beaches and vibey Camps Bay our guide begins his commentary, sharing funny nuggets and little-known facts about the sights whooshing by.
 We travel along the scenic Atlantic coastline, a stunning drive along rocky beaches and steep cliffs.
 Passing by the seaside hamlet of Llandudno flanked by Baby Lion's Head (the smaller version of Lion's Head overlooking Cape Town city), our guide points out the old shipwreck off Llandudno point, a popular scuba diving site.

 Hout Bay & Seal Island Boat Trip to Chapman's Peak